MicrosoftDocs/azure-docs/articles/connectors/create-api-office365-video.md

 With Office 365 Video, you can:

-- Build your business flow based on the data you get from Office 365 Outlook.
+- Build your business flow based on the data you get from Office 365 Video.
 - Use actions that check the video portal status, get a list of all video in a channel, and more.
 These actions get a response, and then make the output available for other actions.
 For example, you can use the Bing Search API to search for Office 365 videos, and then use the Office 365 video API to get information about that video.
 If the video meets your requirements, you can post this video on Facebook.

 To add an operation in logic apps, see [Create a logic app](../app-service-logic/app-service-logic-create-a-logic-app.md).